portotype/decodeportugal.com/README.md

         - To know: The Governing body of companies registrations is the Commercial Register ("Registo Comercial") of the IRN ("Instituto dos Registos e Notariado").
 The IRN is a body of the Ministry of Justice in Portugal ("Ministério da Justiça").
         - To know: To fill in the Pacto Social and therefore register your company, you will file several informations that are detailed below.
     - CAE: Code of Economic Activity.
     - Name your official accountant (TOC).
-This is optional but you may want to do it.
+This is optional but you may want to do it during the registration as it will speed up the process of Registering as Open for business in the tax authority.
-        - File company details on RCBE.
-        - Open a Bank account.
-        - Register as open for business in the Tax Office.
-        - Register as open for business in the Social Securty.
-        - "Parassocial".
-This is a Shareholders Agreement (SHA): A private agreement regulating the internal management of the company in detail, including for example the salary of founders, board meetings and procedures, conditions for future investment rounds and decisions and more.
 1. **Pacto Social**
     1. **Type, Name and Address of the company.**
         1. The organization type.